ByronBlaze/spaceinvader/README.md

 Space Invader

-A classic space invader game ccreated using pygame library for python 3.7
+A classic space invader game created using pygame library for python 3.7